 Introduction and Goals

 This course focuses on the writing and communication that take place in business and industry settings.
 The course is designed to help you develop professional communication skills and to practice those skills in a variety of contexts.
 We will think about many rhetorical aspects of communication and will focus especially on thinking about efficient methods for reaching particular audiences.
 We will also discuss technologies, ethics, cultural contexts, information design, visual rhetoric, and usability studies.
-You will be expected to do a substantial amount of reading, produce a number of different kinds of writing, and be an active participant in our online learning community.
+You will be expected to read, discuss, and apply course material, to produce a number of different kinds of writing, and to be an active participant in our learning community.
 This means working on a variety of individual and group activities, just as workers in business and industry do.

 Texts and Required Materials